k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <p><strong><a href="/articles/03_logical_units/08_define_root_table_and_instance_ID_LU_schema.md">Root Table</a></strong></p>
 </td>
 <td width="516">
 <p>The main table in the Logical Unit.
 Each LU schema must have one Root Table.
-The Root Table holds the Instance ID (Instance PK Column) and is the root of the LU hierarchy.</p>
+The Root Table holds the Instance ID ( Column) and is the root of the LU hierarchy.</p>
 </td>
 </tr>
 <tr>